vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 ---
 <img style="float:right;padding-left:20px;" title="From pexels.com" src="/assets/posts/2021/1/2021-02-10-rise-of-data-lake-tables/pexels-caio-3322008.jpg" />

-Two weeks ago I attended the [Subsurface Live Winter 2021](https://subsurfaceconf.com/winter2021), *the cloud data lake conference*, presented by [Dremio](https://www.dremio.com/).
+Two weeks ago I attended the [Subsurface Live Winter 2021](https://subsurfaceconf.com/winter2021), *the cloud Data Lake conference*, presented by [Dremio](https://www.dremio.com/).

 One of the star of the show was [Apache Iceberg](https://iceberg.apache.org/), *an open table format for huge analytic datasets* (cf web site).
 There were other stars, such as [Project Nessie](https://projectnessie.org/), *a Git-Like Experience for your Data Lake* (cf web site).
 But Iceberg talks are the ones that had the most impact for me.
 I since watched other talks on YouTube and read some articles about it.

-In this article I want to reflect on the significance of Data Lake table formats and what it means for the future of data analytics in the Cloud.
+In this article I want to reflect on the significance of Data Lake Table Formats and what it means for the future of data analytics in the Cloud.

 I know there is a lot of power play going on, companies behind Open Source projects trying to position themselves, other companies trying to displace dominant analytic players and the like.
 That's the noise.
 To me the signal is a real motion in the field motivated by new cloud capabilities.
 I don't think that motion will land as far as a lot of players make it sound ([over hyped much](https://en.wikipedia.org/wiki/Hype_cycle?) but it will land at a different place than we are today.